snowplow/snowplow/docs/04_selfhosting_snowplow.md

 In addition to self-hosting the tracking pixel, it also possible to self-host the SnowPlow tracking JavaScript, `snowplow.js`.
 Unlike the tracking pixel, this does not have an impact on where your SnowPlow data gets stored, but it does have some definite advantages over using a SnowPlow-hosted JavaScript:

 1. Hosting your JavaScript allows you to use your own JavaScript minification and asset pipelining approach (e.g. bundling all JavaScripts into one minified JavaScript)
-2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"IT IS EXTREMELY UNWISE TO LOAD CODE FROM SERVERS YOU DO NOT CONTROL."_
+2. As [Douglas Crockford] [crockford] put it about third-party JavaScripts: _"it is extremely unwise to load code from servers you do not control."_
 3. Perhaps most importantly, hosting `snowplow.js` on your own server means that the SnowPlow tracking cookie will be **first-party**, not **third-party**.
 This is good from a user-privacy perspective, and it also gives better accuracy in counting unique visitors (as first-party cookies are more often accepted and less often deleted by users)

 So if you want to self-host `snowplow.js`, please read on...